We all know that planet Earth is in peril

 According to the aforementioned stats, the global adventure tourism market has a compound annual growth rate (CAGR) of 15% and is expected to grow to over $1 trillion by 2030.
 For Africa, the CAGR is estimated at just over half the global growth percentage (8.3%) from 2022 to 2032.
 The cited source states; “The current trend of adventurous travellers visiting uncharted territories coupled to a rise in disposable incomes, and affordable travel packages, are anticipated to support market expansion”.

-As mentioned in the last bullet point, a bespoke outdoor event planning software programme is being developed to tie-in with the Events4All (E4A) marketplace app.
-This software will be exclusively used by W4A country subsidiaries to plan, fund, launch, manage, and analyse their own events simply, effectively, and profitably.
+Our second solution, a bespoke outdoor event planning software programme will be developed to tie-in with the EIA app.
+This software will initially be exclusively used by W4A country subsidiaries to plan, fund, launch, manage, and analyse their own events simply, effectively, and profitably.
+At a later stage, the cloud-based planning software will be opened as a subscription model to enable any Africa-based event organiser to not only plan an event, but to incorporate sustainable development practices into their event.

 In conclusion, the African continent is endowed with rich diversity, an abundance of natural beauty, cultural heritage and historical sites, wildlife, safaris, beaches, deserts and so much more.
 If channelled correctly, and with initiatives to boost domestic tourism in Africa, these assets could provide considerable opportunities for outdoor adventure tourism growth and, above all, solve many of the factors that inhibit tourism growth in Africa.